What cultural faux pas should I try to avoid making in Sokcho?

 We asked people in Sokcho if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "In Sokcho, it's considered rude to blow your nose in public, especially at the dining table.
 Avoid touching someone's head or face, as it's seen as disrespectful.
 When meeting someone for the first time, it's customary to bow slightly as a sign of respect.
 Avoid using one hand when giving or receiving items, especially to someone older or of higher status; use both hands instead.
 Avoid pointing with your finger, as it's considered impolite.
 Instead, use your whole hand to gesture.
 It's also considered rude to write someone's name in red ink, as it's associated with death.
 When dining, wait for the eldest person to start eating before you do.
 It's also important to remember not to leave chopsticks sticking upright in a bowl of rice, as this is a practice associated with funerals.
 Avoid refusing a drink from an elder, as it's seen as disrespectful.
 However, when drinking, turn your head away and cover your mouth if an elder is present.
 It's also considered impolite to step on the threshold when entering a traditional Korean home.
-Lastly, avoid showing affection in public, as it's generally frowned upon in Korean culture," explained one expat living in Sokcho, Korea.
+Lastly, avoid showing affection in public, as it's generally frowned upon in Korean culture," said a member in Sokcho, Korea.

 Get Quote